While Seattle-area home prices plateau, the Eastside dips

 “It’s a bit like a fire that had a bucket of cold water poured onto it,” said Redfin deputy chief economist Taylor Marr.

-Despite flat price growth, interest mortgage rates are keeping homes from being affordable to many buyers.
+Despite flat price growth, mortgage interest rates are keeping homes from being affordable to many buyers.

 The monthly mortgage payment on a typical home in the Seattle metro area stands at $3,841 per month, up 60% from a year ago, according to Zillow.
 Average mortgage rates dropped slightly in recent weeks to about 6.5%, but remain about twice what they were a year ago, according to Freddie Mac.
 A 1% rate increase can reduce a buyer’s purchasing power by about 10%.